Viewing Room Main Site

 Black and White, Jane Hartsook Gallery, New York, NY

-1999 To Life To Light, American Craft Museum, New York, NY
+To Life, to Light, American Craft Museum, New York, NY

 Strictly Functional Pottery National, PA